bloominstituteoftechnology/web-module-project-class-components/README.md

 ## Skills You Will Practice

 - Creating class-components from scratch
-- Storing state in the top-level component, and sharing it via props
+- Storing state in the top-level component, and sharing it with descendant components via props
 - Handling form-related events like `change` and `submit`

 ## Introduction